 A BWR is taken as example for a SFP which is located outside of the containment in the upper floors of the reactor building.
 BWR reactor buildings have a predefined release path in case of loss of coolant which is directed into the turbine hall.
 Also on top of the turbine hall flaps are provided for release of steam into the atmosphere.
 In case of a melting SFP in the reactor building, this is the preferred release path as well.
 Since the volumes of reactor building and turbine hall are very large, significant deposition of aerosols will occur there, mitigating the environmental impact.
 A severe additional concern exists with regard to hydrogen generation from the melting SFP.
-This hydrogen will enter the reactor building design (e.g. concrete or light construction like Fukushima Dai-chi) and on specific issues like ventilation ducts or doors, a more direct release path to the atmosphere may open up.
+This hydrogen will enter the reactor building atmosphere, and it is very likely that hydrogen combustion occurs inside the building.
+Depending on the building design (e.g. concrete or light construction like Fukushima Dai-chi) and on specific issues like ventilation ducts or doors, a more direct release path to the atmosphere may open up.